matheushf/CelticTale/README.md

-# PaganStore
+# CelticTale
-Small demo project of a WebStore in Ruby On Rails
+Small demo project of a WebSite in Ruby On Rails